Thomas Howard, 14th Earl of Arundel: Collector and patron of the arts

 Arundel collected drawings by Leonardo da Vinci, the two Holbeins, Raphael, Parmigianino, Wenceslaus Hollar, and Dürer.
 Many of these are now at the Royal Library at Windsor Castle or at Chatsworth.
+An inventory of Arundel's paintings was prepared in 1655 following the death of the Countess of Arundel.
+It was published as part of Mary Hervey's collected edition of his correspondence.
+The coins and medals were bought by Heneage Finch, Earl of Winchilsea, and dispersed in 1696.

 He had a large collection of antique sculptures, the Arundel Marbles mostly Roman, but including some he had excavated in the Greek world, which was then the most important in England.
 His acquisitions, which also included fragments, pictures, gems, coins, books and manuscripts, were deposited at Arundel House, and suffered considerable damage during the Civil War; due to the war and subsequent neglect nearly half of the marbles were destroyed.
 After his death, the remaining treasures were dispersed.
 The marble and statue collection was later bequeathed to Oxford University.
 It is now in the Ashmolean Museum.

-An inventory of Arundel's paintings was prepared in 1655 following the death of the Countess of Arundel.
-It was published as part of Mary Hervey's collected edition of his correspondence.

-The coins and medals were bought by Heneage Finch, Earl of Winchilsea, and dispersed in 1696; the library, at the instance of John Evelyn, who feared its total loss, was given to the Royal Society, and a part, consisting of genealogical and heraldic collections, to the College of Heralds, the manuscript portion of the Royal Society's portion being transferred to the British Museum in 1831.
+Arundel's important library and its collection of manuscripts was inherited by his son, the 15th Earl, and later by his grandson, Henry Howard (afterwards 6th Duke of Norfolk).
+In 1666, at the instigation of John Evelyn, who feared its total loss, Henry Howard gave most of it to the Royal Society, and a part, consisting of genealogical and heraldic collections, to the College of Heralds, the manuscript portion of the Royal Society's portion was sold to the British Museum in 1831, and they now form the Arundel manuscripts within the British Library.

-In 1995, the J.Paul Getty Museum mounted an exhibition on Thomas Howard's and his wife Aletheia's extensive art collection.
+In 1995, the J.Paul Getty Museum mounted an exhibition of Thomas Howard's and his wife Aletheia's extensive art collection.

-Manuscript collections

-Arundel's important collection of manuscripts passed on his death to his son, the 15th Earl, and later to his grandson, Henry Howard (afterwards 6th Duke of Norfolk).
-In 1666, Howard divided the collection between the Royal Society and the College of Arms.
-The Royal Society sold its portion to the British Museum in 1831, and they now form the Arundel manuscripts within the British Library.